 We will see birds such as parrots, hummingbirds and eagles and the plantations of Coca (Sacred Leaf of the Incas), coffee, yucca, and fruit trees.

-Our adventure will include hiking and biking through spectacular mountains, exploring ancient ruins and visiting with local communities (descendents of the Inca who still live a traditional lifestyle) to learn more about their way of life.
+Our adventure will include hiking and biking through spectacular mountains, exploring ancient ruins and visiting with local communities (descendants of the Inca who still live a traditional lifestyle) to learn more about their way of life.
 Along the way, we’ll see breathtaking vistas, enjoy delicious home-cooked food and get to relax surrounded by ancient landscapes.

-We do recommend you have a basic level of fitness to participate in this excursion due to activities at high altitude.
+We do recommend that you have a basic level of fitness to participate in this excursion due to activities at high altitude.

-Price includes: all transportation to, from and during the trek; bicycle and equipment rental; all entry and guide fees; breakfast, lunch and dinner daily; accommodations each night.
+Price includes all transportation to, from and during the trek; bicycle and equipment rental; all entry and guide fees; breakfast, lunch and dinner daily; accommodations each night.
 One male and one female staff will accompany the group on the excursion.

 Browse Optional Excursion by Term

 Click the links below to see what optional excursions we offer for each term.
-2017-18 optional excursions will be added at a later date.